 Preparing for the changes

 Even though you’ve brushed up on the facts, you still have quite a bit of work left in front of you.
-The hardest part of dealing with new revenue recognition standards is figuring out how you’ll implement them, which might necessitate a lengthy review of your entire operational process.
+The hardest part of dealing with new revenue recognition standards is figuring out how you’ll implement them, especially if you've recently decided to form an LLC.
+This might necessitate a lengthy review of your entire operational process.
 Luckily for you, plenty of implementation guides exist to help steer you on your pathway towards successful compliance with the new standards.

 Deloitte’s excellent implementation guide, for instance, is a must-read for anyone who feels uncomfortable or unfamiliar about the forthcoming changes to revenue recognition standards.
 Figuring out what key players in the industry are doing will help you formulate your own roadmap, and help you avoid common pitfalls that may otherwise have ensnared your company.